jasonbraganza/rederb/README.md

 ## Why rederb
 I want to learn Go.
-So rewriting something I use frequently is a good motivation
+So rewriting something I use frequently is good motivation